Chandan9898Kumar/Crud-Using-Rest-Api/README.md

 2. Jest.
 3. Enzyme.

+- NOTE : To Run A Single File Use : npm test -- --findRelatedTests RelativePath `Example` : To Test Only HomePage File : npm test -- --findRelatedTests src\HomePage\HomePage.js

 ### Re-Render :

 `When a component that is already displayed is re-render again.
 Purpose is to keep the UI in sync with the states`